-We understand that safeguarding incidents and behaviours can be associated with factors outside our school.
-All staff are aware of contextual safeguarding and the fact they should consider whether wider environmental factors present in a child's life are a threat to their safety and/or welfare.
-We always consider relevant information when assessing any risk to a child and share it with other agencies when appropriate to support better understanding of a child and their family.
+We understand that safeguarding incidents and behaviours can be associated with factors outside our schools within Trust.
+All staff are aware of contextual safeguarding, and we are therefore mindful of whether wider environmental factors present in a child's life are a threat to their safety and/or welfare.
+We always consider relevant information when assessing any risk to a child and will share it with other agencies when appropriate to support better understanding of a child and their family.
+This is to ensure that our children and families receive the right help at the right time.